fclorenzo/pkreborn-access/README.md

 ### Install the Mod

 1. Download the mod by going to [the latest release page](https://github.com/fclorenzo/pkreborn-access/releases/latest).
-2. Locate the file "pkreborn-access.rb", under the "assets" section.
+2. Locate the "assets" section.
-3. Click on it to download.
+3. Under that section, locate the file "pkreborn-access.rb" and click on it to download.
 4. Finally, create a folder called "Mods" inside the "patch" folder of your game, usually something like "Reborn-xxx-windows>patch" (where "xxx" corresponds to your game version), and paste the file you just downloaded there.

 ## Report a Bug or Suggest a Feature